zhaolongNCU/MDDTA/README.md

 dgl==1.1.3
 ```

 The code is compatible with Python 3.7, CUDA 11.7, and runs on Linux systems.
-Although the code does not require large amounts of memory, we recommend using machines with at least 48GB of RAM for efficient execution.
+We recommend using machines with at least 48GB of RAM for efficient execution.

 ## 📚 Dataset
 The MD-PDBbind dataset, which we constructed, is available on Zenodo.
 You can download it from the following link: